-We have two small-molecule product candidates, which we acquired from NewLink in the merger.
+We have certain small-molecule product candidates, which we acquired from NewLink in the Merger.
 These product candidates, indoximod, NLG802 (a prodrug of indoximod) and NLG919 (a direct IDO1 enzymatic inhibitor) are indoleamine-2, 3-dioxygenase pathway inhibitors.

 Two U.S. patents covering both the salt and prodrug formulations of indoximod were issued in the United States on August 15, 2017 and February 19, 2019, respectively, providing exclusivity until at least 2036.
 We are continuing to pursue international patent coverage for these formulations in some countries.
-We may explore the potential for further development and licensing opportunities for these product candidates; however, we currently do not have any active program for these acquired small molecule product candidates.
+We may explore the potential for further development and licensing opportunities; however, we currently do not have any active program for these acquired small molecule product candidates.